-The Bates-Morse Mountain Conservation Area will close to the public starting Sunday, March 29, 2020.
-Due to overcrowding in recent days, this step is necessary to adhere to Maine CDC guidance for social distancing, protect the public and our staff, and slow the spread of the coronavirus.
+May 1, 2020 Update: The Bates-Morse Mountain Conservation Area remains closed to the public.
 We are monitoring the situation and anticipate reopening the area when Popham Beach State Park and other coastal state parks reopen.
 Thank you for your understanding during these challenging times.

 Bates College Coastal Center at Shortridge